swiftlang/swift/docs/ErrorHandlingRationale.rst

   function called by your function.

-- You can carefully arrange your function so that there are no critical sections where an universal error can leave things in an unwanted state.
+- You can carefully arrange your function so that there are no critical sections where a universal error can leave things in an unwanted state.

 There are techniques for making the second more palatable.
 Chiefly,